qua-platform/qua-libs/Tutorials/intro-to-saving/readme.md

 ```
 2. Saving variables to streams and using stream processing.
 The `stream` construct is a powerful way to save and manipulate data on the server.
-It is described in detail in the QUA main docs.
+It is described in detail in the [QUA docs](https://qm-docs.qualang.io/guides/stream_proc).
 This example shows basic usage.
 ```python
 with program() as streamProg:
     out_str = declare_stream()